Hyperbaric Chamber Cost to Buy: 2026 Price Guide by Type and Budget

 Morelli Medical / Warrior Willpower, 2025-2026

-Hard-shell chambers use steel or aluminum construction, reach 1.5-2.0 ATA, and are used in home wellness settings, biohacking facilities, and small clinics.
+Hard-shell chambers use steel or aluminum construction, reach 1.5 to 2.0 ATA, and are used in home wellness settings, biohacking facilities, and small clinics.
 None of these models hold FDA clearance for home use, though they may hold CE certification.

 Brand / Model Price Max ATA Notes